neilbaldwin/maxsnippets/README.md

 # maxsnippets
-VSCode Snippets for Cycling 74's Max visual programming language

 Some Snippets for VSCode that provide a basic (and 'fake') code completion for Javascript in Max.
+Very much WIP!

 ### Installation